 The wine is then aged in 33% new, French oak barrels for between 12 to 18 months, depending on the vintage.
 Stephane Derenoncourt is the consultant.
 On average, the production of Chateau Cadet Bon is close to 2,000 cases per year.
 There is a second wine, Vieux Moulin du Cadet.

-Prior to 2009, Chateau Cadet Bon was not a Saint Emilion wine that was on most people’s mind.
-Since the team of Stephane Derenoncourt started working with the estate in 2005 the wines have remained on a steady, but course of improvement.
+Prior to 2009, Chateau Cadet Bon was not a Saint Emilion wine that was on most people’s minds.
+Since the team of Stephane Derenoncourt started working with the estate in 2005 the wines have remained on a steady, course of improvement.
 2010 is the best vintage I’ve tasted of Chateau Cadet Bon yet.

 When to Drink Chateau Cadet Bon, Anticipated Maturity, Decanting Time

 Chateau Cadet Bon is usually better with 3-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage.
+Of course, that can vary slightly, depending on the vintage.
 Chateau Cadet Bon is best enjoyed in the first 4-12 years of life.

 Young vintages can be decanted for up to 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Serving Chateau Cadet Bon with Wine and Food Pairings